logical-mechanism/Seedelf-Wallet/README.md

 display name: [AncientKraken]
 ```

 The stealth wallet contract is token agnostic, allowing any NFT to be the locator token.
-We suggest using a seedelf.
+We suggest using a seedelf token.

 ## What is a Stealth Wallet?

-Below is a quick overview of the stealth wallet contract using the BLS12-381 curve.
+Below is a quick overview of the wallet contract using the BLS12-381 curve.

 ### Terminology